mantik-ai/core/doc/Building.md

 Running Unit Tests
 ------------------

-All Unit tests can be run via `scripts/developer/test_all.sh`, assuming that the code is already build.
+All Unit tests can be run via `make test`.

 If you want to concentrate on Scala Unit tests, you can also issue `test` in the SBT Shell.